 Concentration of Credit Risk: The Corporation follows its annually adopted investment guidelines in accordance with concentration limits and reviews its credit concentration monthly.
 The Corporation's Credit Risk unit monitors concentration risk amongst issuers and reports regularly to the Members of the Corporation's Audit Committee.

-The following table shows issuers that represent 5% or more of total investments at October 31, 2019
+The following tables shows issuers that represent 5% or more of total investments as of October 31, 2023 (in thousands):

-(in thousands):